 37 hours of instruction for each program.

-- Completion of high school or equivalent or mature student status 18 years or older.
+- Complete high school or be a mature student of 18 years and older.

 2019 – January 21 to February 1, July 22 to August 2

 2020 – January 20 to January 31, July 20 to July 31